vemerion/League-of-Legends-Brand/README.md

 # League of Legends Brand

-This is the source code to my Minecraft mod **League of Legends Brand**, which adds the champion Brand, from the game League of Legends, as a playable character in Minecraft.
+This is the source code to my Minecraft mod **League of Legends Brand**, which adds champions from the game League of Legends as playable characters in Minecraft.

+Currently, these champions are added:
+* Brand
+* Mundo